querkmachine/beeps.website/src/brand.md

 ## Typography

-[IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono) is used for headings, code snippets, and as a stylistic alternative for small amounts of text.
-It's used in bold (700), medium (500) and regular (400) weights.
+[Space Mono](https://fonts.google.com/specimen/Space+Mono) is used for headings, code snippets, and as a stylistic alternative for small amounts of text.
+It's used in bold (700) and regular (400) weights.

-> <span style="font-family:'IBM Plex Mono';font-weight:700">We choose to go to the Moon.
-We choose to go to the Moon... </span><span style="font-family:'IBM Plex Mono';font-weight:500">We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; </span><span style="font-family:'IBM Plex Mono';font-weight:400">because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one we intend to win, and the others, too.</span>
+> <div style="font-family:'Space Mono'"><span style="font-weight:700">Many years ago the great British explorer George Mallory, who was to die on Mount Everest, was asked why did he want to climb it.
+He said, "Because it is there." </span><span style="font-weight:400">Well, space is there, and we're going to climb it, and the moon and the planets are there, and new hopes for knowledge and peace are there.</span></div>

-[IBM Plex Sans](https://fonts.google.com/specimen/IBM+Plex+Sans) is used for prose and other text.
-It's used in two weights, bold (700) and regular (400).
+[Space Grotesk](https://fonts.google.com/specimen/Space+Grotesk) is used for prose and other text.
+As a variable font, it's available in all widths from bold (700) to thin (300).

-> <span style="font-family:'IBM Plex Sans';font-weight:700">Many years ago the great British explorer George Mallory, who was to die on Mount Everest, was asked why did he want to climb it.
-He said, "Because it is there." </span><span style="font-family:'IBM Plex Sans';font-weight:400">Well, space is there, and we're going to climb it, and the moon and the planets are there, and new hopes for knowledge and peace are there.</span>
+> <div style="font-family:'Space Grotesk'"><span style="font-weight:700">We choose to go to the Moon. </span> <span style="font-weight:600">We choose to go to the Moon... </span><span style="font-weight:500">We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; </span><span style="font-weight:400">because that goal will serve to organize and measure the best of our energies and skills,</span> <span style="font-weight:300">because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one we intend to win, and the others, too.</span></div>

 ---